Slipped Disc and Sciatica in Singapore: Understand the Symptoms, Causes, and Treatment Options

 Conclusion

 Slipped disc and sciatica can significantly affect mobility, comfort, and quality of life.
+Joe’s experience shows how quickly symptoms can escalate—and how important early assessment is.
 At The Scoliosis & Spine Clinic (Sg), we offer comprehensive evaluation and tailored treatment plans—from conservative care to advanced surgical options.
 Early diagnosis and targeted therapy are key to long-term recovery and spinal health.

 Frequently Asked Questions: Sciatica